XiekangZhang/everything_about_js/head_first_js/README.md

 - `window.onload = function_name`: a function will be executed after full-loading of a page
 - `setTimeout(function_name, time_in_mills)`
 - `setInterval(function_name, time_in_mills)`

+## function declaration vs function expression

+- function declaration: `var fly = function(...){// code here!}` --> a function is created and setup before the rest of the code gets evaluated
+- function expression: `function quack(...){// code here!}` --> a function is created as the code executes, at runtime